CCOMJHC/WIBL/wibl-python/README.md

   -v, --version TEXT   Specify the serialiser version for the output file
                        (major: int, minor: int)
-  -f, --filter TEXT    Specify a NMEA0183 sentence filter name --help               Show this message and exit.
+  -f, --filter TEXT    Specify a NMEA0183 sentence filter name --strict-mode        Strict mode: fail if any packet is not successfully
+                       translated
+  --help               Show this message and exit.
 ```